 The I/O Configuration (IOC) bit re-configures the I/O pins.
 The IOC bit is set by writing a '1' to Bit 1 of the Configuration register.
 When IOC bit is '0' the WP# pin and HOLD# pin are enabled (SPI or Dual Configuration setup).
 When IOC bit is set to '1' the SIO2 pin and SIO3 pin are enabled (SPI Quad I/O Configuration setup).
 The IOC bit must be set to '1' before issuing the following SPI commands: SQOR (6BH), SQIOR (EBH), RBSPI (ECH), and SPI Quad page program (32H).
 Without setting the IOC bit to '1', those SPI commands are not valid.
 The I/O configuration bit does not apply when in SQI mode.
-The default at power-up for SST26VF016B is '0' and for SST26VF016BA is '1'.
+The default at power-up is '0'.